Paying for College

 Midwest Student Exchange Program (MSEP)

-UW Eau Claire does not participate in the Midwest Student Exchange Program.
+UW-Eau Claire no longer participates in the Midwest Student Exchange Program.

 Tuition Remission